-Thanks to seminar participants at the Free University Amsterdam Department of Spatial Economics, IAAEU Workshop on Labour Economics 2017, RES PhD Meetings 2017, MIT Sloan School of Management ESWG, 11th Meeting of the Urban Economics Association, 28th European Association of Labour Economists Conference, Urban Economic Association Doctoral Summer School, CPB Netherlands Bureau for Economic Policy Analysis and Utrecht University School of Economics.
-We also thank Bram van Besouw, Roberto Fernandez, Maarten Goos, Thomas van Huizen, Zornitza Kambourova, Mark Kattenberg, Bastian Ravesteijn, Vincent Schippers and Ahmad-Reza Sharifi for their insightful comments.
+Thanks to seminar participants at the 21st IZA Summer School in Labor Economics, Melbourne Institute of Applied Economic and Social Research, Free University Amsterdam Department of Spatial Economics, IAAEU Workshop on Labour Economics 2017, RES Ph.D.
+Meetings 2017, MIT Sloan School of Management ESWG, 11th Meeting of the Urban Economics Association, 28th European Association of Labour Economists Conference, Urban Economic Association Doctoral Summer School, CPB Netherlands Bureau for Economic Policy Analysis, and Utrecht University School of Economics.
+We wish to thank Stuart Rosenthal and two anonymous reviewers whose valuable comments substantially improved the quality of the paper.
+We also thank Bram van Besouw, Roberto Fernandez, Maarten Goos, Thomas van Huizen, Zornitza Kambourova, Mark Kattenberg, Bastian Ravesteijn, Vincent Schippers, Ahmad-Reza Sharifi and Coen Teulings for their insightful comments.
 We are grateful to Statistics Netherlands for giving us access to the administrative data.

-Appendix A. Data Construction and Sample Selections
+Appendix A. Data construction and sample selections

 All individuals, firms and household addresses were uniquely identified on the basis of an encrypted Randomised Identification Number (RIN).
 We used the data set Bankruptcy Job Endings Register (Failontslagtab), which records the worker's RIN, the job's RIN and the date the firm entity is declared bankrupt for individuals who had a job at a firm where at least one entity of the firm experiences bankruptcy.
-Consequently, we possibly incorporated the so-called false-positives, i.e. we labelled voluntary job terminations in the bankrupted or non-bankrupted entity of a firm as a displacement due to firm bankruptcy.
+Consequently, we possibly incorporated the so-called false-positives, i.e. we labelled voluntary job terminations in the bankrupted or nonbankrupted entity of a firm as a displacement due to firm bankruptcy.
 To limit the scope of false-positives we applied various data selections, which are discussed below.

-Jobs that ended in year t or t+1 surrounding a bankruptcy of a firm entity were registered in the Bankruptcy Job Endings Register.
-The time span of year t to t+1 was chosen as jobs are recorded from firm payrolls that can continue after the verdict of bankruptcy.
+Jobs that ended in year t or t + 1 surrounding a bankruptcy of a firm entity were registered in the Bankruptcy Job Endings Register.
+The time span of year t to t + 1 was chosen as jobs are recorded from firm payrolls that can continue after the verdict of bankruptcy.
 We selected workers for the group of displaced workers if the date of the job ending was earlier than one year after the date of bankruptcy or later than six months prior to the date of bankruptcy.
 This restriction ensured that the early leavers, who may have anticipated the plant closure, were incorporated in the analysis (see Schwerdt, 2011).